 The student must be in the 10th, 11th, or 12th grade and have a 2.0 GPA or higher for most technical programs.
 Students participating in Dual Enrollment HIT, NAS, RPT, and CIS must have a GPA of 2.5 or higher.
 Approval from the high school counselor or the home school director is also required.
 All students receiving scholarships must meet established placement criteria as determined by appropriate ACT, SAT, or placement exam scores.
 Approval from secondary school officials indicates that the student has demonstrated both academic readiness and social maturity.

 Students who fail to meet the minimum grade requirement or withdraw from a course will be suspended from the program for a minimum of one term.
-The one-term suspension may not be served during the summer.
 The student may not re-enroll until the suspension has been served.
 For re-entry, the student must reapply to the program and meet the minimum grade point average requirement of 2.0 or higher.

-Dual enrollment technical scholarship funds may be used to cover required technical courses and required academic courses (English, math, and science).
+Dual enrollment technical scholarship funds may be used to cover required technical courses and required academic courses.

 Scholarship funds are contingent upon allocations by the Alabama Legislature.
 Shelton State has received technical scholarship grants since the program was initiated by the state in 2008, however, future grant awards are not guaranteed and will depend on availability of funding through the Alabama Workforce Development program.

 Students should review the list of eligible Career and Technical Education Programs to ensure their program of interest is approved.